Close evaluation of layer potentials in three dimensions: Numerical method for the close evaluation of layer potentials

-In \eqref{eq:quadrature} a factor of $\pi/2$ appears due to the scaling of the quadrature weights, $w_{i}$ for $i = 1, \cdots, N$, that is required for the mapping from $z$ to $s$.
+In \eqref{eq:quadrature} a factor of $\pi/2$ appears due to the scaling of the quadrature weights, $w_{i}$ for $i = 1, \cdots, N$, that is required for the {substitution} from $z$ to $s$.

-The quadrature rule given in \eqref{eq:quadrature} is a modification of the product Gauss quadrature rule by Atkinson~\cite{atkinson1982numerical}.
-The modification is that integration is computed with respect to the polar angle $s$ rather than the cosine of the polar angle.
-There are two factors that make integrating with respect to $s$ more effective than integrating with respect to $\cos(s)$.
-It is shown above in Figs.~\ref{img:compa} and \ref{img:compa2} that the inclusion of the factor $\sin(s)$ effectively smooths the peaks of the kernels in the double- and single-layer potentials about $s = 0$ yielding functions that are more suitable for numerical integration.
-Additionally, mapping the Gauss-Legendre points from $(-1,1)$ to $(0,\pi)$ clusters the quadrature points about $s = 0$ where the kernels for the double- and single-layer potentials are peaked even more.
-In Fig.~\ref{fig:gauss-grid}, we compare $s_j = \pi (z_{j} + 1) /2$ and $\cos^{-1}(z_{j})$ with $z_{j}$ denoting the $64$-point Gauss-Legendre quadrature abscissas.
-We see that the $s_{j}$ points are more clustered about $s = 0$ than the $\cos^{-1} (z_{j})$ points.
-Thus, this mapping leads to a higher resolution of those kernels about $s = 0$.
+The quadrature rule given in \eqref{eq:quadrature} is a modification of the {PGQ rule by Atkinson~\cite{atkinson1982numerical} presented in Section \ref{sec:prior}}.
+There are two factors that make integrating with respect to $s$ more effective than integrating with respect to $\cos(s)${: (1)} the inclusion of the factor $\sin(s)$ effectively smooths the peaks of the kernels in the double- and single-layer potentials about $s = 0$ {and (2)} mapping the Gauss-Legendre points from $(-1,1)$ to $(0,\pi)$ clusters the quadrature points about $s = 0$ where the kernels for the double- and single-layer potentials are peaked. {In Fig.~\ref{fig:gauss-grid}, we compare $s_i = \pi (z_{i} + 1) /2$, $i = 1, \dots, 64$, denoted $O(\epsilon)$, and $\cos^{-1}(z_{i})$, the PGQ method presented in Section~\ref{sec:prior},} where {$z_{i}$ are} the $64$-point Gauss-Legendre quadrature abscissas. {The two other quadrature methods presented in Section~\ref{sec:prior}, SINH and IMT, are designed to effectively cluster points near $s = 0$ to resolve the nearly singular behavior.
+We also include the SINH and IMT abscissas in Fig.~\ref{fig:gauss-grid}.
+The new method and the IMT quadrature cluster in a similar way, while the SINH quadrature points cluster more, and the PGQ points do not cluster, as expected.
+Note that since the SINH abscissas depend on $\epsilon$, one moderate choice, $\epsilon = 10^{-7}$, is presented here.
+To develop a method that successfully clusters to resolve these integrals, the nearly peaked region should have more quadrature points, yet not too many points should be removed from other regions.
+Observe that the SINH method is decreasing resolution quite significantly away from the peaked region and this leads to larger errors than IMT, as shown in Fig. \ref{fig:other_quad_methods}B. We have chosen to use the Gauss-Legendre quadrature points in our method, based on PGQ, but one could also choose to use the IMT quadrature points with the mapping we suggest, $s_i = \pi (z_{i} + 1) /2$.
+We choose to modify the PGQ as that is a commonly used quadrature and does not require a tabulation as IMT quadrature does.}